List of Harlem Hit Parade number ones of 1942

-In 1942, Billboard magazine launched a chart ranking the "most popular records in Harlem".
-The chart was initially titled the Harlem Hit Parade and based on a survey of record stores primarily in the Harlem district of New York City.
+In 1942, Billboard magazine launched a chart ranking the "most popular records in Harlem" titled the Harlem Hit Parade and based on a survey of record stores primarily in the Harlem district of New York City.
 The area has historically been noted for its African American population and has been called the "black capital of America".
 The chart is considered to be the start of the lineage of the magazine's R&B chart, which has undergone various name changes over the subsequent decades to reflect the evolution of African American-oriented musical genres.
 Since 2005 it has been published under the title Hot R&B/Hip Hop Songs.
 The chart was first published in the issue of Billboard dated October 24, 1942 and six songs reached number one in the remainder of the year.

 Most of 1942's number ones were in the jazz and swing genres, which were among the most popular styles of music in the early 1940s.
 The first chart-topper was "Take It and Git" by tuba player and bandleader Andy Kirk and his band the Twelve Clouds of Joy, which occupied the top spot for a single week.
 It would prove to be the only chart-topper for Kirk, who remained successful until the end of the 1940s but then broke up his band and largely left the music industry.